TosbackCgusBridge-Bot/CGUs-versions/Cabelas/Privacy Policy.md

 If you request one of our newsletters or send an inquiry to one of our customer service representatives, we will also store a record of your request along with your email address.

 In addition, our web servers track various technical details about your visit, such as your computer’s IP address and which pages you visited.
 We use this information to monitor and improve our Tech Resources as well as personalize your experience with Cabela's through direct on-line advertising.
+If you access our mobile website or have downloaded a mobile app, we may also automatically collect information when you use our mobile website or download our mobile app about the type of mobile device you use, your mobile device identifier, your mobile operating system, pages you visit on our mobile site, search terms, the type of mobile internet browsers you use and information about the way you use our mobile website and mobile applications.
+We use this information to obtain data about your visits to our stores as well as your general shopping habits, how you use our mobile platforms and how we might improve them.

+We may also collect location based information when you use our mobile website or mobile applications if you choose to allow us to do so.
+Our collection and usage of location based data is below.

 We post customer testimonials on our web site which may contain personally identifiable information such as the customer’s name.
 We do obtain the customer’s consent prior to posting the testimonial to post their name along with their testimonial.